markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 }
 ```

-This example demonstrates how to sleep until the the Reate Limit period has been reset.
+This example demonstrates how to sleep until the the Rate Limit period has been reset.

 # SEE ALSO